Use of acoustic hangers, considerations for a correct selection and benefits

-Although most acoustic engineers know how to make a correct selection of them, in many cases installers use and install the acoustic hangers without taking into account several critical parameters.
+Although most acoustic engineers know how to correctly select them, in many cases installers utilize acoustic hangers without taking into account several critical parameters.

-On the present article, we will describe what are the critical parameters to take into account when making a selection of an acoustic hanger.
+In this article, we will describe the critical parameters to consider when selecting an acoustic hanger.

 We can distinguish 3 different categories for these parameters: